slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'All truly great thoughts are conceived by walking.' -- Nietzsche*

+### Applied knowledge

-HOWEVER... action not knowledge leads to [success](#on-success).
+However action not knowledge leads to [success](chapter_appendix.md#on-success).

-> *'As much as possible, try to apply your knowledge in some form of experiment or practice.
-If not is educational porn.'*
+If you are not constantly taking action on the new information that you are learning then you haven’t truly learned anything at all.
+It's just educational porn.

+> *'Seek knowledge.
+Knowledge and Courage are the elements of Greatness.
+Wisdom and strength, eyes and hands.
+Knowledge without courage is sterile.' -- Balthasar Gracian*

 > *'Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.'*

-> *'If you are not constantly taking action on the new information that you are learning then you haven’t truly learned anything at all.'*

 <!--
 career day an year -> journaling self analysis.